binaryage/chromex/readme.md

       ```
   * chromex sample is gets built into `resources/unpacked/compiled` folder.

+    To start developing you can run:
+      ```
+      lein devel
+      ```
+    Alternatively, if you want to use figwheel's REPL, you can run two commands:

     In one terminal session run (will build background and popup pages using figwheel):
       ```
       rlwrap lein fig